acostaa1/dealers-choice-react-webpack/README.md

-   x add a GET / route to return index.html x make sure to add a static route so that the webpack generated file can be returned to the client Phase 4
-    setup a React application which will load the data from your backend route by making an axios call.
+   x add a GET / route to return index.html x make sure to add a static route so that the webpack generated file can be returned to the client Phase 4 x setup a React application which will load the data from your backend route by making an axios call.
 Phase 5
     add the ability for a user to insert an item by calling the POST route you created.
 Make sure the new item is displayed.
 Phase 6